Martin Reed

 ★ Admin

-What is your current sleep window?
-Do you find it hard to fall asleep at the start of the night, to stay asleep through the night, or both?
-Are you combining sleep restriction with other CBT-I techniques?
+Do you tend to find it hard to fall asleep at the start of the night or is your challenge related more to sleeping through the night?

 If you are ready to stop struggling with insomnia you can enroll in the online insomnia coaching course right now!
 If you would prefer ongoing phone or video coaching calls as part of a powerful three month program that will help you reclaim your life from insomnia, consider applying for the Insomnia Mastery program.